buditanrim/buditanrim.github.io/_projects/yahoo-weather-icon.md

 layout: portfolio-yahoo-weather
 title: Yahoo Weather Icons

-description: Glanceable icon set to answer, "What's the weather?"
+description: Gloomy morning.
+Rainy day.
+A glance at the phone to answer what's the weather this evening?
 client: Yahoo
 year: 2020
 order: 5